UCSBarchlab/PyRTL/README.md

 ### Near-term todo list

-* all user visible assert calls should be replaced with "raise PyrtlError"
-* all PyrtlError calls should have useful error message
-* all classes should have useful docstrings
 * all public functions and methods should have useful docstrings
 * should have set of unit tests for all main abstractions
-* add verilog export option to block
 * add a -Wall option which warns on truncation
 * change "tmp" and "const" "'" names to be more pyrtl specific to avoid confusion